 Biden, Sanders consider changing campaign plans amid coronavirus outbreak

-Democratic presidential candidates Joe Biden and Bernie Sanders on Monday said they were consulting with public health experts about coronavirus risks in planning their next campaign moves, as election officials in upcoming primary states urged people to consider voting early.
-Neither Sanders, a U.S. Senator from Vermont, nor Biden, the former vice president, has yet called off a major rally because of the outbreak that has sickened more than 110,000 people globally, although public health officials have urged people at risk for contracting the disease to avoid large gatherings.
+Democratic presidential candidates Joe Biden and Bernie Sanders said on Monday they were consulting with public health experts about coronavirus risks in planning their next campaign moves, as election officials in upcoming primary states urged people to consider voting early.
+Neither Sanders, a senator from Vermont, nor Biden, the former vice president, has called off a major rally because of the outbreak that has sickened more than 110,000 people and killed almost 4,000 globally, although public health officials have urged people at risk for contracting the disease to avoid large gatherings.

+There have been 605 confirmed cases in the United States, with 22 deaths.
+The winner of the Democratic nomination will take on Republican President Donald Trump in the Nov.
+3 general election.
+Trump has said he would not stop holding campaign rallies.

-In Cook County, Illinois, which includes Chicago, officials are seeking the power to extend voting hours on March 17, reassign early voting locations and even change voting days, according to Frank Herrera, a spokesman for the county clerk's office.
-Florida, the nation's third most populous state and home to a large population of elderly people, has 19 confirmed cases of the virus and has declared a state of emergency.
+In Cook County, Illinois, which includes Chicago, officials are seeking the power to extend voting hours on March 17, reassign early voting locations and even change voting days, said Frank Herrera, a spokesman for the county clerk's office.
+Florida, the nation's third most-populous state and home to a large population of elderly people, has 19 confirmed cases of the virus and has declared a state of emergency.

-In Orlando, Florida, a forum for the presidential candidates that had been scheduled for Thursday was canceled due to coronavirus concerns, said Carolyn Bobb, a spokeswoman for the AFL-CIO.
+In Orlando, Florida, a forum for the presidential candidates that had been scheduled for Thursday was canceled because of coronavirus concerns, said Carolyn Bobb, a spokeswoman for the AFL-CIO.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)